RAISE General Information

 The data used and an explanation of the methodology can be found below:

-RAISE Strategic Area Plans
+Development of RAISE Strategic Area Plans

 Strategic Area Plans have been developed for each RAISE locality, informed by the views of children, young people, parents and carers as well as key stakeholders delivering services in the locality.
-A Locality Reference Group in each locality has helped to respond to these views to shape and inform the development of a Strategic Area Plan.
+A Locality Reference Group in each locality has helped to respond to these views to shape and inform the development of a bespoke Strategic Area Plan in each RAISE locality identifying what is needed to support delivery against the strategic objectives of the programme and proposing actions based on research and evidence of what works.

-RAISE Locality Led Projects - Guidance
+Progress on Locality Led Projects

-- RAISE Locality Led Projects - identification of RAISE Locality Led Project and RAISE Locality Led Project Identification Template Guidance Notes
+- Identification of RAISE Locality Led Projects and RAISE Locality Led Project Identification Template Guidance Notes

 - RAISE Assessment Panel Scoring Guidance